mbbuehler/CSFS/README.md

 Expert estimates for feature relevance are imperfect
 ===================
-A crowdsourcing approach to estimate feature relevance before obtaining data.
+Our paper shows that expert estimates for feature relevance are imperfect.
+This is why we developed **KrowDD**: a crowdsourcing approach to estimate feature relevance before obtaining data.

 Keywords
 -------------